great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_spark_datasource.md

 ---
-title: How to configure a Spark datasource
+title: How to configure a Spark Datasource
 ---
 # [![Connect to data icon](../../../images/universal_map/Outlet-active.png)](../connect_to_data_overview.md) How to configure a Spark Datasource